Commercial Food Waste Recycling

 - Once successfully completing the Pilot Program Phase, the facility becomes a regular participant of the program

-Before throwing away food, commercial venues are encouraged to look at other options to divert excess food, such as donation to human and animal shelters.
+Before throwing away food, commercial venues are encouraged to look at other options to divert excess food, such as source reduction and donation to human and animal shelters.
+For more information, please check the national Environmental Protection Agency (EPA) Food Recovery Challenge website.

 Thanks to the Bill Emerson Good Samaritan Food Donation Act passed by Congress in 1996, food donors such as manufacturers, growers and packers, restaurants, corporate cafeterias, and caterers can participate in the fight against hunger by donating non-perishable and prepared foods without the risk of being prosecuted for liability.
-For more information please check the National Environmental Protect Agency (EPA) website.
+For more information on food donation check the national Environmental Protection Agency (EPA) website "Feed Families, Not Landfills."

-Several organizations in San Diego will accept certain type of food waste, such as the San Diego Food Bank, Father Joe's Village, and San Diego Rescue Mission.
+Several organizations in San Diego will accept certain type of food waste.
+Here's a list of some organizations for food donation in San Diego..
 Please contact the organizations directly for more information on their specific requirements.

 To determine the feasibility of starting a commercial food waste recycling program, call the Environmental Services Department at 858-694-7000.